jlordiales/jlordiales.github.io/_posts/2014-11-04-overview-java-8.md

 with a method.
 Traditionally you could define methods inside classes and then pass those classes to other methods but you could not pass the method itself.
 Let see this with an example.
 Let's say you want to list all directories under the current path.
-You could do something like this;
+You could do something like this:

 {% highlight java %}
 File[] directories = new File(".").listFiles(new FileFilter() {